nbriannl/Oboeru/README.md

 Oboeru (The romanization of the Japanese 覚える, which means ‘to remember’) is a program to help Japanese language learning, particularly NUS Japanese Language students using the みんなの日本語 textbook, to practice their vocabulary, especially after a hiatus of language studies.

-**Why not use Anki or [insert App name here]?**

-_I get asked and probably will get asked this a lot._

-Oboeru fills up the other MCQ options with words of similar parts of speech.
-Plus generation of over 1200 Anki cards would be to tedious.
-In fact, for most existing options, conversion of my excel sheet to their cards would be too difficult.
-Plus I decided to do this as a fun project before my last semester starts.

 ## How to Install
 This project was developed with `Python 3.7.4`.
 Please ensure a compatible version is installed in your computer.

 This project is developed on Windows.
 I am not sure whether this is compatible with other operating systems.

-I have yet to make a `requirements.txt`, but this project uses `pandas` to load the vocabulary excel file into the program. `pip install panda` should do fine.
+I have yet to make a `requirements.txt`, but this project uses

+- `pandas` to load the vocabulary excel file into the program.
+- `kakasi` to convert user input into hiragana in order to help check open-ended answers.

+Therefore, `pip install panda`, `pip install kakasi` should do fine.

 Ensure that the font used in the console can print asian fonts, such as MS Gothic, MS Mincho or NSimSun.
 You can change this via **Properties > Font > Font**